The Hands-On Growth Laws Theory Cookbook: Dessert: Crosstalk between growth and cell-cycle progression

 Bacteria growing exponentially can maintain size homeostasis by tightly regulating their division timing~\cite{Amir2014, Osella2014}.
 Therefore, to complete the model, a division rule is required to define the condition under which a cell decides to divide and initiates a new cycle.
 This leads to the third key component of the UGD framework: the implementation of cell-division control strategies~\cite{Amir2014, Grilli2018, Micali2018, Micali2018b, Zheng2020,TaheriAraghi2015}.

 The molecular mechanisms linking cell size and division in \textit{E.~coli} remain only partially understood.
 In this recipe, we model this coupling by specifying a division rule based on the accumulation dynamics of the division protein $X$.
-A widely used~\cite{Serbanescu2020new, Serbanescu2021, Bertaux2020, Pandey2020} and biologically plausible~\cite{Si2019,Panlilio2021} example is a threshold-accumulation mechanism: the cell synthesizes the division proteins during the cycle until their copy number reaches a threshold $X^*$, which then triggers division, see Fig.~\ref{fig8}(c).
+A widely used~\cite{Fantes1975, Mahaffy1989, Donachie03, Basan2015, Harris2016, Serbanescu2020new, Bertaux2020, Pandey2020, Si2019, Serbanescu2021, Panlilio2021} example is a threshold-accumulation mechanism: the cell synthesizes the division proteins during the cycle until their copy number reaches a threshold $X^*$, which then triggers division, see Fig.~\ref{fig8}(c).
 Upon division, the cell size is halved while the division protein is reset to zero:

-Note that while some studies proposed a reset-to-zero model~\cite{Harris2016,Ojkic2019,Panlilio2021}, similar results can be achieved with a division protein that reach a constant thereshold (without fluctuations) and perfectly divide in half: $X^* \implies X(\tau) \to X^*/2$~\cite{Si2019,ElGamel2024}.
+Note that while some studies proposed a reset-to-zero model~\cite{Harris2016,Ojkic2019,Panlilio2021}, similar results can be achieved with a division protein that reach a constant threshold (without fluctuations) and perfectly divide in half: $X^* \implies X(\tau) \to X^*/2$~\cite{Si2019,ElGamel2024}.
+While the threshold accumulation control is supported in some contexts~\cite{Si2019,Panlilio2021}, other studies report departures from a single-threshold picture, indicating additional layers of regulation \cite{Micali2018b,Mannik24,Witz19}.
+Finally, threshold formulations have been generalized to cells growing non-exponentially, where adder behavior arises when the threshold accumulator is produced at a rate proportional to the cell’s growth~\cite{Nieto2025}.

 This coarse-grained model links proteome allocation and cell growth to division timing, forming the foundation for more detailed mechanistic modeling.
 Specifically, the set of equations describing proteome sector dynamics Eq.~(\ref{eq:micro}) and those describing cell-cycle dynamics Eq.~(\ref{eq:macro}) are connected through the proportionality between cell size and total mass: If size is interpreted as volume, this relationship implies constant cell density.
 Note that while this assumption holds at the population-averaged level, it may not be valid for individual cells or under certain perturbations~\cite{oldewurtel_robust_2021, bremer2008modulation} (see Sec.~\ref{sec8:density}).